Summer 2025 Internships

 - Gather data as part of our ongoing research on the effect of carbon-sequestering biochar as a soil amendment on plant health and vegetable yield

-- Full-time summer internship positions with work hours totaling between 350 and 400 hours over 10 to 16 weeks (earliest start date is May 15).
-Work hours are primarily from 8am – 2pm (with a half-hour spent eating lunch), Monday – Saturday (with Sunday and one weekday off), with some flexibility based on weather and production plan.
-Interns are expected to devote 3 – 5 additional hours per week on their independent projects either in the fields after hours or off the farm (doing research, visiting other sites, etc.).
+Full-time summer internship positions with work hours totaling between 350 and 400 hours over 10 to 16 weeks (earliest start date is May 15).
+Work hours are primarily from 8am – 2pm (with a half-hour spent eating lunch), Monday – Friday, with some flexibility based on weather and production plan.
+Interns are expected to devote 2-3 additional hours per week on their independent projects, either in the fields after hours or off the farm (doing research, visiting other sites, etc.).
 Interns rotate coming to the farm briefly on Sundays to irrigate the crops.

-- Part-time internships are available during the spring (March, April, May) and fall (September, October, November) semesters, and can be negotiated to meet student schedules.
+Part-time spring and fall semester internships are available March-May and September-November, respectively, and can be negotiated to meet student schedules.

 Responsibilities

 After participating in a morning meeting to orient everyone to the day’s tasks, interns are expected to participate in a range of necessary day-to-day farm tasks alongside other staff and volunteers.
-Interns will be properly and thoroughly trained for any new task, and once proficient may also be asked to guide volunteers through a task.
+Interns will be trained for new tasks, and once proficient may also be asked to guide volunteers through these tasks.
 Interns rotate taking the lead role of directing gleaners and weighing and packing vegetables into boxes for distribution during harvest days, which occur 3x/week.

 - Seedling propagation using soil blocks, trays, and pots